cirruselli/Data-Centric-Development-Milestone-Project/README.md

 # HorseNet

-This is a website for stallion owners to follow their offsprings progressions and for the offspring owners to follow their horses siblings and also the progression in both breeding and achievements of the stallions.
+My Milestone Project 3 presents a website for stallion owners to follow their offsprings progressions and for the offspring owners to follow their horses siblings and also the progression in both breeding and achievements of the stallions.

 ## User Experience (UX)